rancher/docs/content/rancher/v2.x/en/backups/configuration/restore-config/_index.md

 weight: 2
 ---

-The Restore custom resource accepts the following fields:
+The Restore Create page lets you provide details of the backup to restore from

+{{< img "/img/rancher/backup_restore/restore/restore.png" "">}}

 - [Backup Source](#backup-source)
 	- [Getting the Backup Filename from S3](#getting-the-backup-filename-from-s3)